codefrom/brean/docs/neuron.md

 * Granule cells, a type of Golgi II neuron
 * Anterior horn cells, motoneurons located in the spinal cord
 * Spindle cells, interneurons that connect widely separated areas of the brain

+### Functional
+* afferent - convey information from tissues and organs into the central nervous system and are also called sensory neurons.
+* efferent - (motor neurons) transmit signals from the central nervous system to the effector cells.
+* interneurons - connect neurons within specific regions of the central nervous system.

+## Action on another neurons
+Neurons have different actions on other neurons, depending of receptor (!).
+Receptors can be classified broadly as^
+* excitatory (causing an increase in firing rate)
+* inhibitory (causing a decrease in firing rate)
+* modulatory (causing long-lasting effects not directly related to firing rate)

+## Discharge patterns
+Neurons can be classified based on their "electrical" activity:
+* tonic or regular spiking - some neurons are typically constantly (tonically) active, typically firing at a constant frequency.
+Example: interneurons in neurostriatum
+* phasic or bursting - neurons that fire in bursts are called phasic
+* fast spiking - Some neurons are notable for their high firing rates, for example some types of cortical inhibitory interneurons, cells in globus pallidus, retinal ganglion cells

+## Neurotransmiters
+Those are chemical messengers thats do the job of transmitting signal from one neuron to another in synapse.
+There are quite a lot of them and they typically do inhibit, excite or modulate.
+I will not focus on this for purpose of modelling, because reaction for neurotransmitter is based on receptor and can be different for different neurons/cells.